Dr Xiaoyu Yan

 - Students from China can apply for the China Scholarship Council and University of Exeter PhD Scholarship.
 The University of Exeter is proud to offer up to 10 full-time PhD scholarships in collaboration with the China Scholarship Council (CSC) for Chinese students starting in the academic year 2019-2020.
 Applications for 2019 entry are now open.
 Deadline for receipt of application to the University of Exeter is Monday 7 January 2019.

-- International students from outside of UK and EU can apply for a range of different funding schemes.
+- International students from outside of UK and EU can apply for a range of different funding schemes including University of Exeter's Global Excellence Scholarships (deadline 04 March 2019).

-- We will shortly advertise a postdoc position on energy system modelling and life cycle assessment on the NEXT-AG project.
+- We are also recruiting a postdoc position on life cycle assessment on the ExeMPLaR and NEXT-AG projects (deadline 18 Feb 2019).

 You will have the opportunity to be involved in some of the large interdisciplinary research projects shown below.
 Please contact me for project proposals.